 3. Chelsea Charms

 The breast show ever, Chelsea Charms, a present-day Las Vegas lap dancer, is said to have the largest breasts in recorded history.
-Her boobs have made her so famous that she’s gone from sideshow status to the main stage attraction at clubs all over the world.
+Her breasts have made her so famous that she?s gone from sideshow status to the main stage attraction at clubs all over the world.
 Her gargantuan, size 153XXX breasts, drop jaws and open wallets.

 What could be more unbelievable than this photograph?
 The fact that Chelsea Charms claims to have never undergone any sort of breast augmentation surgery.
 All natural, or silicone enhanced?
 You be the judge.